leonlevitate/CV-Resume/README.md

 - Developed and led the Client Service operation for an international client base of over 550 companies.
 - Trained as a BI platform expert to deliver focused training to clients.
-- Initiated and participated in the relaunch of our digital Intelligence Centre’s - working as the ‘client advocate’ to ensure functionality and content was aligned with evolving requirements.
+- Worked alongside Software Development team to relaunch our online platforms - positioned as the ‘client advocate’ to ensure functionality and content was aligned with evolving requirements.

 ---